ehazlett/stellar/docs/intro/about.md

 - Simple to deploy and use
 - No master or leader elections
+- Multihost networking
 - Cluster and node based operations
 - Extensible service system

-Stellar was designed to be a simple container platform for environments that do not have large orchestration requirements (IoT, edge, batch computing, etc).
+Stellar was designed to be a simple container platform for environments that do not have large orchestration requirements (IoT, edge, CI, render farms, batch computing, etc).

 The following are the high level features it provides: